mail4hafij/rancher_kubernetes_setup/README.md

 ### How to connect Rancher cluster from local Kubectl client.
+Assuming you already have the Kubectl client.
+If not download it from here https://kubernetes.io/docs/tasks/tools/

-Download the KubeConfig yaml file.
+Download the KubeConfig yaml file from Rancher.
 There are usually 3 ways we can connect to different clusters.

 Option 1: Using the kubeconfig on every command
 ```